end-of-game/docker-courses/10-demo-btrfs-postgres/README_virtualbox.md

 $ exit
 ```

-Execution time: **12ms**
+Execution time: **12s**

-### Test with an ext4 bdd volume
+### Test with an ext4 database volume

-Create a second volume directory for the bdd data, create a new Postgres instance using this directory as volume:
+Create a second volume directory for the database, create a new Postgres instance using this directory as volume:

 ```{r, engine='bash'}
 $ mkdir /bdd2